 Here's what you need to know

-Students seeking dual degrees must apply to both programs separately, and admission to Syracuse University College of Law does not guarantee admission to other graduate programs.
-Students are required to complete their first year of study at the College of Law and candidates for the joint degree program must obtain advance approval from Syracuse University College of Law.
+Students seeking dual degrees must apply to both programs separately, and admission to Syracuse Law does not guarantee admission to other graduate programs.
+Students are required to complete their first year of study at Syracuse Law and candidates for the joint degree program must obtain advance approval from Syracuse Law.
 The specific number of credits required for non-law graduate programs may vary depending on each student’s previous academic background in the subject area.

 For more information contact

 Specific questions & inquiries